All Products

 - namePattern: 'registry*.*.aliyuncs.com/acs/*'

-• If an asterisk appears at the end of an expression, the asterisk matches all characters except forward slashes (/).
-For example, a.com/nginx* matches a.com/nginx:v0.1.0 but does not match a.com/nginx/test:v0.1.0.
+• When the asterisk (*) is at the end, it matches any character except the forward slash (/).
+For example, a.com/nginx* matches a.com/nginx:v0.1.0, but does not match a.com/nginx/test:v0.1.0.

-• If an asterisk does not appear at the end of an expression, the asterisk matches letters, digits, hyphens (-), and underscores (_).
+• When the asterisk (*) is not at the end, it matches letters, numbers, hyphens (-), and underscores (_).
 For example, registry-vpc.cn-*.aliyuncs.com/acs/pause:3.2 matches both registry-vpc.cn-hangzhou.aliyuncs.com/acs/pause:3.2 and registry-vpc.cn-beijing.aliyuncs.com/acs/pause:3.2.

-# Images used by ACK.
+# Images used by Container Service ACK

 - namePattern: 'registry*.*.aliyuncs.com/acs/*'